-- Suspension- One to five days home.
-Teachers may or may not allow students to make up school work. - In-House Suspension- Held one day a week at school.
+- Suspension One to five days home.
+Teachers may or may not allow students to make up school workschoolwork, but schoolwork can be provided to student if requested. - In-House Suspension Held one day a week at school.
 Students are in IHS for the entire day.
 Students are given work by their teachers and given credit for the work they complete. - Teacher Suspension Removal from the suspending teacher's classroom for the day of the suspension and the following day.
 Students are given work by the teacher and given credit for completed work.